 Sprout’s soccer season is over.
 We made it!

-She was playing on an Under-8 team: 4-on-4 with no goalies.
-It was her first team of any kind, and the first time I ever coached a sport.
+They were playing on an Under-8 team: 4-on-4 with no goalies.
+It was their first team of any kind, and the first time I ever coached a sport.

 My qualifications?
 Glad you asked: